Your LinkedIn summary section is one of the first places recruiters and employers look on your profile.

 You can also use the general tips throughout this article to write a great LinkedIn summary as a college student or graduate.
 You don’t need to follow this one example.

 Your LinkedIn summary should be between 2-8 paragraphs.
 If you’re viewing your summary on a full-size computer screen, the entire summary text should fit on the screen without scrolling (or should come very close, if not).
-If it’s longer than this, considering editing your summary to only include the most relevant, important info.
+If it’s longer than this, consider editing your summary to only include the most relevant, important info.

 Showing detail is good.